 Inner City Cinema

-Beginning with one city park in 2005, BAFTA Los Angeles’ Inner City Cinema program has grown to bring films and filmmakers to the city’s most underprivileged areas.
+Our Inner City Cinema program aims to bring films and filmmakers to the city’s most underprivileged areas.

-BAFTA Los Angeles developed a relationship with the students and teachers of George Washington Prepatory High School, and members regularly visit the school to speak with the students making them more aware of the many varied skills involved in the film and television industry and the opportunities that might be available to them.
+BAFTA Los Angeles has a long-term relationship with the teachers and students of George Washington Prep.
+Our members regularly visit the school to speak with the students making them more aware of the many varied skills involved in the film and television industry and the opportunities that might be available to them.

 Inner City Holiday Party